Design a microservice-oriented application

 The important point is that no particular architecture pattern or style, nor any particular technology, is right for all situations.
 Figure 6-3 shows some approaches and technologies (although not in any particular order) that could be used in different microservices.

 Figure 6-3.
 Multi-architectural patterns and the polyglot microservices world

+Multi-architectural pattern and polyglot microservices means you can mix and match languages and technologies to the needs of each microservice and still have them talking to each other.
 As shown in Figure 6-3, in applications composed of many microservices (Bounded Contexts in domain-driven design terminology, or simply "subsystems" as autonomous microservices), you might implement each microservice in a different way.
 Each might have a different architecture pattern and use different languages and databases depending on the application's nature, business requirements, and priorities.
 In some cases, the microservices might be similar.
 But that is not usually the case, because each subsystem's context boundary and requirements are usually different.

 For instance, for a simple CRUD maintenance application, it might not make sense to design and implement DDD patterns.
 But for your core domain or core business, you might need to apply more advanced patterns to tackle business complexity with ever-changing business rules.

-Especially when you deal with large applications composed by multiple sub-systems, you should not apply a single top-level architecture based on a single architecture pattern.
+Especially when you deal with large applications composed by multiple subsystems, you should not apply a single top-level architecture based on a single architecture pattern.
 For instance, CQRS should not be applied as a top-level architecture for a whole application, but might be useful for a specific set of services.

 There is no silver bullet or a right architecture pattern for every given case.
 You cannot have "one architecture pattern to rule them all."
 Depending on the priorities of each microservice, you must choose a different approach for each, as explained in the following sections.